 Church@Work is a celebration of practicing corporate worship in the workplace.
 Church@Work participants report a whole new view on life: their vocation (calling by God to labor) is now a joy.
 The problems in the workplace are now viewed in a whole new perspective.
 Church@Work congregations/working groups have a record of high achievements - various group achievement awards, company awards, promotions, and individual achievement awards, but this recognition comes from the LORD, who rewards their faithful worship and seeking to honor Him.
+Church@Work is now available in Spanish as well; for the supporting courses in Spanish, please go to the Spanish resources on the Language Page.

 The basic model consists of a Prayer Meeting on Monday, a Bible Study on Tuesday, a time of Praise, Worship, & Testimonies on Wednesday, Discipleship & Counseling on Thursdays, and In-reach/Out-reach projects on Fridays.
 This model is very flexible to accommodate variances in work schedules, flexible work hours, and available break times in the work day.
 Some groups meet before work, some afterwards, and some at lunch times.
 Some meet between shifts.